Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether the applications under Section 7 of the Insolvency and Bankruptcy Code, 2016 filed against the corporate guarantors were barred by limitation for want of a specific date of default, and whether the recovery certificate and DRT orders furnished a valid basis to treat the debt as a financial debt and the default as arising within limitation.
+Issue (i): Whether the applications under Section 7 of the Insolvency and Bankruptcy Code, 2016 against the corporate guarantors were barred by limitation or liable to be rejected for want of a stated date of default.